“Did she say ‘Ronald’?”

 “I’m sure Ronald told her!”

-“Horrible? did he use that word?”
+“Horrible?
+Did he use that word?”

 “Yes.”

-“Don’t tell me more Manuel.
-The other condition she set is that we can’t use our real names to do this work.
-So, from now on, call me Ricardo,” said the tallest one, and from now on we will call him Ricardo.
+“Don’t call me Manuel anymore!” the taller shouted.
+“The other condition is that we can’t use our real names.
+From now on, call me Ricardo,” he said.
+So, we are calling him Ricardo.

-“Okay, then don’t call me Diego, call me Arturo,” said the shorter one, who from now on we’ll call him Arturo.
-Then he added, “It’s so unfortunate that he died.
-How I admired that young man!
-Did Ronald tell you that he had discovered something horrible?”
-Arturo asked.
+“Okay… I understand.
+Then don’t call me Diego.
+Call me Arturo,” the shorter said.
+So, from now on, we are calling him Arturo.
+“It’s so unfortunate he died,” he added.
+“How I admired that young man!
+Did Ronald tell you he discovered something horrible?”